ACADEMIC SPECIALS

 Includes the development of motor skill and the appropriate manipulation of materials.
 Students should begin to recognize basic art concepts and express personal feelings through art.
 They should also become aware of the art of other time periods, places and peoples.
 Students will understand that their works of art are unique and valuable as self-expression.

-First Grade:
+First Grade

 Includes the further development of hand-eye coordination art activities such as rubbing, stamping, tearing, & weaving.
 Students should begin to perceive spacial relationships, identify primary & secondary colors, distinguish line variation in drawing and painting and produce shapes and textures.

-SECOND Grade:
+SECOND Grade

 Includes continued development of fine motor skills and observed abilities.
 Students should realize the narrative qualities of art and greatly expand on their knowledge of basic art concepts including: symmetry, overlapping, color value, geometric/organic shapes & line variation.

-THIRD Grade:
+THIRD Grade

 Includes the ability to demonstrate various illusions on a picture plane and basic color theory.
 Students should be able to illustrate in greater detail and discuss their art work using appropriate vocabulary.

-Fourth Grade:
+Fourth Grade

 Includes the progressive manipulation of art tools and the application of critical thinking skills when observing, classifying and describing art.
 Students should increase cultural awareness and further utilization of community art resources.

 Computers and technology are now commonplace in our world and classrooms.
-Our desire at MCDS is to teach students how to use these tools in a safe, effective and responsible manner.
+Our desire at MCS is to teach students how to use these tools in a safe, effective and responsible manner.
 We begin teaching all students how to:

 • Honor God with our behavior and words (online and in person)